imwrite

 — Time of last image modification

-Time of the last image modification, specified as the comma-separated pair
+Time of last image modification, specified as either a datetime, or a string

 The default ImageModTime